 EPA dues/registration for Members and Fellows is $70 and $30 for Associates (students) if paid by Feb 20, 2018.

 To pay dues/registration, go to easternpsychological.org, click on Members Only at the top of the left menu, and then click on Renew Your Membership.
-After you have paid your dues by credit card, click again on Members Only.
-Depending on your membership type, you will then click on either Member Proposals, Fellow Proposals, or Associate Proposals to submit your proposal.
+If you are not yet a member of EPA, click the link Join EPA.

 Please remember that only paid-up Members, Fellows, and Associates may submit proposals for the meeting.
 If you are planning to submit a proposal, please do not wait until the last moment to pay dues, as payments may take up to 48 hours to process.
 All associates must have a faculty sponsor who, at the time of the submission, is a current EPA Member with dues paid for the current year.